Life Skills Program Coordinator

 - Work is performed mainly in an office environment with flexibility to work remotely as needed

-To apply: Please send your resume and cover letter with salary expectation, quoting Lifeskills Program Coordinator in the subject line, to [email protected] Short listed candidates will be contacted for interviews.
-Thank you for your interest in joining Aunt Leah’s Independent Life Skills Society!
+Please send your resume and cover letter, quoting Life Skills Program Coordinator in the subject line, to [email protected] .
+Short-listed candidates will be contacted for interviews.

-We encourage qualified people of all gender expressions and identities, sexual orientations, visible minorities, Indigenous persons, and persons with disabilities to apply if you are interested in supporting our mission and mandate and like what we have to offer.
+We encourage qualified people of all gender expressions and identities, sexual orientations, visible minorities, Indigenous persons, and persons with disabilities to apply if you are interested in supporting our mission and mandate.